 6. Oriental Trading Company is the last place you should ever buy glow sticks.

 Glow sticks at Oriental Trading are, quite frankly, a giant ripoff.
 There is nothing, not even a great promo code, that should make you want to buy here.
-So, I don’t know why this next part matters, but if for some reason, you are buying from Oriental Trading, just use a promo code for free shipping on orders over $49.
-At the time of this publishing, the promo code is COUPON21.
+So, I don’t know why this next part matters, but if for some reason, you are buying from Oriental Trading, just use a promo code for free shipping on any order.
+At the time of this publishing, the promo code is SNOW23.

 Glow stick shopping FAQ: